 ~ Anxiety Help ~

 I help people with Anxiety problems on a daily basis, and I can help you.
-Welcome to my Anxiety information page which is just one of many helpful pages on my site.
-The page below contains various pieces of information relating to anxiety and why I work with emotions.
-Lastly, let me say this, anxiety is valid, it can keep you safe.
-Too much anxiety, however, can stop you functioning.
+The page below contains various pieces of information relating to anxiety and why I work on emotion regulation.
+Before reading further, let me say this, anxiety can keep you safe.
+And too much anxiety can stop you from functioning.

-First of all, you will need support, encouragement, and a calming empathic experience that will assist you.
+I am to meet your needs and provide support.
+A calming empathic experience that will assist you greatly.
 Most of all anxious people need to feel safe, safety is what I will offer you when we work together on the anxiety issues you bring.
 It’s not easy to take the first step into therapy, simply because that can provoke anxiety.
-People have found my therapy practices in Colchester, Sudbury and Frinton to be very beneficial to them.
-I offer a safe supportive experience in which we can explore your problems.
+People have found my therapy practices in Colchester, Sudbury, Frinton, Outside and Online to be very beneficial to them.
+I offer a safe supportive experience in which we can explore your anxieties.

 This will involve actively engaging in therapy whilst noticing overwhelming feelings.
 Noticing these emotions together with bodily experiences and emerging thoughts will help bring you into the present moment.
 This is the beginning of being mindful.
 Often when we are anxious our mind is either in the future or the past.
 Understanding our emotions and using them constructively to change other emotions is also a feature of Emotion Focused Therapy.
 Emotion Focus Therapy will help you regulate your emotional experiences.
 You will have the opportunity to explore your problems in a safe supportive environment with me.
 The choice of what to work on will always be yours.
 Contact me by email or phone.